 reaction; histamine; antibody; allergen; allergy; itch; hives; skin; rash; hive; food; peanut; antihistamine; wheeze ;

 Sometimes proteins in some foods can cause allergic reactions.
 The reaction happens soon after you have had that food, usually within 2 hours.
-Sometimes you and your doctor can find out what you are reacting to.
+Sometimes you and your doctor can find out what you are reacting to with allergy testing.

 Most common food allergies for children